Rensselaer D. Hubbard House

 The Rensselaer D. Hubbard House, (also known as the Hubbard House) is a historic house in Mankato, Minnesota, United States.
-Originally a private home, it is currently a museum.
+Originally a 16-room private home, it is currently a museum.
+It the first private residence in Mankato to have indoor plumbing, electricity and a telephone.
 The building was placed on the National Register of Historic Places on June 7, 1976.

 The house was built in 1871 for Rensselaer D. Hubbard, a successful businessman.
 It was designed by Silas Barnard in the French Second Empire style.